cirosantilli/china-dictatorship/CONTRIBUTING.md

 # Contributing

-## Swearing

-Swearing is forbidden:

-- if your post contains nothing but swearing, you will be blocked
-- if your post contains swearing and content, you will be warned and required to edit your post.
-If you do it again, you will be blocked
+Forbidden:

+-   swearing / being very aggressive, specially when there is no real content.

+    Keep in mind that my Chinese sucks, so I may not get the full nuance of your comment.

+-   generating lots of notifications for me that don't teach me anything new.

+    If I can unsubscribe from your notifications, you are free to comment away.

+Punitive measures, from least serious to most serious:

+-   delete comment

+-   ban user from a website

+-   ban user from all multiple websites

 Constructive disagreement will never be interfered with.

-What constitues swearing is hard to define, and will be decided by the dictators of this repository.

-Keep in mind that my Chinese sucks, so I may not get the full nuance of your comment.

-But in general, if you waste my time with a non-nice notification without teaching me anything, you are at grave danger of losing the invaludable priviledge to commenting on this repo.

 If you with to appeal a block, please contact maintainers through some channel other than GitHub, and your request will be reviewed.